 Samsung has also forayed into this space with a patent US 8908904 B2.
 The patent describes a technology that allows one to capture an image using a portable device such as a digital camera.
 The application detects points of focus for the makeup and allows the user to virtually test a multitude of shades.

-Object simulation in environment
+Object simulation in the environment

-IKEA is piloting its virtual reality kitchen experience for HTC Vive on the Steam gaming platform, while IBM’s AR application was launched to help shoppers browse through detailed information of products on shelves.
+IKEA is piloting its virtual reality kitchen experience for HTC Vive on the Steam gaming platform, while IBM’s AR application was launched to help shoppers browse through the detailed information of products on shelves.
 This application has been leveraged by Tesco to plan product placement on shelves.

-Oracle owns an interesting patent US 9524482 B2, which describes a method that provides a three-dimensional view over a head mounted device.
+Oracle owns an interesting patent US 9524482 B2, which describes a method that provides a three-dimensional view over a head-mounted device.
 The user can virtually place objects over a retail space layout before finalizing on the design and décor.

 Advertisements & navigation